 You already know what I'm going to say you should do in this situation, but let's be frank for a moment.
 Beyond reusable coffee cups and shopping bags, living sustainably requires planning, time, dedication and resources.
 If we're honest with ourselves are we sure we wouldn't opt for that quick mail order chair?

 I consider myself fairly dedicated to reducing my environmental impact and I'm in the extremely privileged position of being able to focus my efforts on sustainable living and have the resources to do so.
 Yet, I struggle to navigate my way around our convenient gig economy.
 We've constructed a world where we can meet almost every one of our needs with a swish and click of our smartphone.
 Once we've found ourselves within such a bubble, how are we meant to break out?
-We can say no to the big four single use plastics — straws, takeaway cups, bottles and bags — but we need to move beyond this initial step to find our way back to a sustainable lifestyle and reduce the impacts of climate change.
+We can say no to the big four single use plastics — straws, takeaway cups, bottles and bags — but we need to move beyond this initial step to find our way back to a sustainable lifestyle and reduce the impacts of the climate crisis.

 Furniture, electronics, clothes, transport, investments, energy….
 These all contribute to our environmental impact, and the list goes on.
 We create change through the way we live but this needs to bleed over into systemic change — and it can.